What is psoriatic arthritis?

 In Achilles tendinitis, the tendon that connects your lower calf muscles to your heel bone becomes inflamed.
 People with this condition experience pain in their heel.

-Both rheumatoid arthritis and PsA can cause you to feel stiff and inflexible in the morning.
+PsA can cause you to feel stiff and inflexible in the morning.
 This stiffness might make it difficult to move joints on either or both sides of your body.

 You might notice similar stiffness when you first stand up after sitting in one spot for a period of time.
 As you start moving around, you’ll often feel less stiff.
 But it can last up to 45 minutes or longer.